Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Introduction

-\textbf{Algorithm.} We provide a particularly simple algorithm, which we call LASSO Batch Greedy Learning (LBGL, see Algorithm~\ref{algo.dbgl}), that uses the LASSO estimator and achieves the above established minimax optimal regret.
-Notably, it is exploration-free and uses a pre-determined grid, and hence particularly easy to implement.
-By the lower bound, the latter is not a limitation of the algorithm, but an attestation to its simplicity.
-That exploration-free suffices is yet another important message, both for dynamic batch learning and fully online learning.
-Note that existing state-of-the-art algorithms in stochastic contextual bandits (as mentioned above) often use contrived forced-sampling exploration schemes, which are hard to tune and implement in practice.
+Notably, the algorithm that achieves such strong guarantees is simple: it uses a static grid and is exploration-free.
+By the lower bound, using a static grid is not a limitation of the algorithm, but an attestation to its strength (easy implementability in practice).
+That exploration-free suffices is yet another important message, both for dynamic batch learning and standard online learning.
+For the latter, the existing state-of-the-art algorithms \citep{kim2019doubly,bastani2020online} all use contrived forced-sampling exploration schemes, which is burdensome to implement in practice.
 However, our results show that they are not necessary, thus echoing in high dimensions a similar message advocated in \cite{bastani2017mostly} for low-dimensional linear contextual bandits.
-Additionally, when specializing our algorithm and regret guarantee to fully online learning ($M= T$) where no margin exists, we see that the simple exploration-free algorithm using the LASSO estimator already achieves the minimax optimal $\tilde{\Theta}(\sqrt{s_0T})$ regret bound, improving on the $\tilde{O}(s_0 \sqrt{T})$ regret bound given in \cite{kim2019doubly}, an interesting consequence that appears to be unknown.